Best time to go to Japan

 Tanabata Festival 2024

-Celebrated nationwide, this festival brings colour and romance to daily life!
+Celebrated nationwide, this festival brings color and romance to daily life!

 Tanabata Festival

 According to legend, the Tanabata Festival is the only day when the separated lover deities—Orihime and Hikoboshi—can meet across the Milky Way.
 Because of those star-crossed lovers, it's also called the Star Festival.
-During this day, cities are decorated with strips of coloured paper and origami, often depicting someone's wishes.
+During this day, cities are decorated with strips of colored paper and origami, often depicting someone's wishes.
 These strips are attached to trees and buildings or floated down rivers.
-In big cities, merchandisers compete for the best decorations, resulting in a multitude of beautiful and spectacular colours.
+In big cities, merchandisers compete for the best decorations, resulting in a multitude of beautiful and spectacular art works placed right on the city streets.

 The Tanabata Festival has been celebrated in Japan since 755.
 This bright tradition stems from China's Qixi Festival.
 History has it, it was Empress Koken, the country's 46th monarch, who picked up the tradition and introduced the Star Festival to Japan.
 People loved the idea and it soon became a part of Japanese culture.